simonorozcoarias/YORO/README.md

 ## Installation:
 <a name="installation"/>

 We highly recommend to use and install Python packages within an Anaconda environment.
-First, download the lastest version of YOLO-DNA
+First, download the lastest version of YORO

 ```
 git clone https://github.com/simonorozcoarias/YORO.git